 Amanda volunteers with, and is a former board member of, Create Your Dreams, a long-term after-school program focused on underserved and at-risk Atlanta public school students, with the goal of helping them graduate high school and pursue higher education.
 She also supports various local animal shelters and pet rescue charities.

 Having played piano since the age of five, and being a classically trained soprano, she still enjoys performing at local charity functions and community events.
-Amanda also enjoys spending time with her husband, their two young children and dog.
+Amanda also enjoys spending time with her husband, their three children and dog.

 January 2019 The Gavel National Conference, Boca Raton, FL, The impact of Technology on Transportation Claims